 - Serve through the gift of time

-- fostering care and support
+- Moral support

 This is my commandment: Love each other in the same way I have loved you.
 There is no greater love than to lay down one’s life for one’s friends.
 You are my friends if you do what I command.
 This is my command: Love each other.